Nutrients in Water

 WHAT ARE NUTRIENTS?

-Nutrients are chemicals, specifically nitrogen and phosphorus, that are essential for plant growth.
+Nutrients, specifically nitrogen and phosphorus, are chemicals that are essential for plant growth.
 We add nutrients when we fertilize our gardens and fields, and in the same way, adding nutrients to water fertilizes water-dwelling plants.
 Nutrients usually occur at very low concentrations relative to plant demands.
 Nutrient levels change throughout the year as growing plants take up the nutrients and dying plants release them back into the water.

 WHY CARE ABOUT NUTRIENTS